BaadMaro/CTF/IDEH-2021-Writeups/Crisis hidden bissnes/README.md

 + http://131.94.144.47/creds.txt (CODE:200|SIZE:189)
 ==> DIRECTORY: http://131.94.144.47/top_secret/
 ```
-We finded the file creds.txt and the directory top_secret let's open them.
+We found the file creds.txt and the directory top_secret let's open them.

 The creds.txt has some logins with email:password